This post may contain affiliate links. Read our disclosure policy here.

 Cheaper Substitute for Dates

-Lately, I’ve noticed that a lot of real food recipes call for dates to sweeten them.
+Lately, I’ve noticed that healthy dessert recipes call for dates to sweeten them.
 From smoothies to granola bars, they seem to be in everything.

 Dates, while easy to find at most grocery stores, are not cheap.
 Pitted dates are usually a dollar or so more expensive and in some recipes, it can bring up the cost of the recipe by a lot!
 They can cost as much as $9 per pound!